ibm-cloud-docs/databases-for-mysql/howto-logical-replication.md

     ```
     {: .codeblock}

-- Restart your PostgreSQL server.
+- Restart your MySQL server.

 Now you can define a publisher on the database and add the tables you want to replicate to the subscriber.